ooseni/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. This writes a function that prints a string, in reverse, followed by a new line.

     	.
 Prototype: void print_rev(char *s);

+5. This writes a function that reverses a string.

+    	.
+Prototype: void rev_string(char *s);